Aetherinox/obsidian-gistr.private/README.md

 <br />

 **Functionality**:
+- Supports embedding Gist mermaid graphs
+- Integrated a secondary method of viewing gists which makes gists appear in a frame which acts as a browser window.
+Allows you to read gists, as well as sign into Github or Opengist and edit your owned gists.
+  - `raw` mode supports the ability to specify additional properties:
+    - `zoom`
+    - `height`
 - Save notes from Obsidian as public or secret gists
   - Choose when you want to save a gist, or enable autosave to track changes
   - Requires Github [Personal Access Token](https://github.com/settings/tokens?type=beta) (free).
 Open Gistr settings in Obsidian to configure.